Lcbx/GdScript2All/README_TEMPLATE.md

   [var x, 6] when x > 10 :
      print(x)
 ```
-will probably not be supported (too complicated to generate an equivalent)
+will not be supported (too complicated to generate an equivalent)
+- generated code might need corrections !
+- when the parser encounters something unexpected it will drop the current line and try to resume at the next (panic mode). this might result in mangled output.
+- generated C++ does a best guess on what should be a pointer/reference
+- in c++ accessing/modifying parent class properties does not use getters/setters (this is a conscious choice)
+- read [TODO.md](TODO.md) for current/missing features

 ### Updating the API definition
 * download the offical godot repo